 2 steps to entrance.

-Shower room 2: With shower cubicle, toilet and heated towel rail.
+Shower room: With shower cubicle, bidet and toilet.

 Bedroom 4: With kingsize bed, beams and en-suite shower cubicle.

 Bedroom 5: With bunk bed and single bed.